karlfun/fiction/chapter-04.md

 "Probably nothing.
 Nothing anyone will see for a long time, anyway."

 The Proud Front had already claimed credit for the arson of the library.
-Known for its dramatics, and rumored to have many members in positions of local and regional power, the proto-terrorist group had padlocked school doors, bulldozed bus benches and shelters, and harassed alleged members of the public school supporting groups.
+Known for its dramatics, and rumored to have many members in positions of local and regional authority, the proto-terrorist group had padlocked school doors, bulldozed bus benches and shelters, and harassed alleged members of the public school supporting groups.
 And now, they burned a library.
 It was mostly symbolic, of course, as much of the collection was online and backed up in triplicate.
 To intentionally burn a public gathering place focused on knowledge was a clear message of anti-intellectualism.
+No member of the Proud Front had ever been prosecuted by law enforcement, because, according to the media, "they had never been caught."
+Den and Aurora and the other activists had more sinister suspicions.

+Their heinous acts were working as intended.
 Teachers were already in short supply before the terror started, now the school district couldn't even hire administrators.
+Some educators defected to the private schools, where the pay was dramatic and the class sizes were compact.
+But they drove to school under cover of darkness, parked in the access-gated garages under the schools, and quit showing their faces in the grocery stores.
+This new system wasn't about education.
+It was about power.